 Image source: pinterest.com

 Heat the olive oil over a high flame until it begins to shimmer.
 Carefully lower the chicken breast-side down into the pot.
 Allow the skin to brown deeply, which may take three to five minutes.
-This brief moment of patience pays off later, building savoury depth into the broth and giving the finished dish a gentle, golden richness.
+Browning triggers the Maillard reaction, creating deeper savoury notes that enrich the broth.
 Not only does browning add flavour, but it also enhances the appearance of the finished dish, shining through the broth with soft golden tones.

 Once the skin is richly browned, turn the chicken breast-side up.
 Remove the pot from the heat to prevent the aromatics from scorching.
 This is where the flavours begin to build.
 Grate the zest from the lemons directly into the pot, followed by the minced garlic.
 The residual heat releases their fragrance, creating a bright, aromatic base.